abdurmasood/Irregular-Heartbeat-Detection-using-ML/README.md

 # Irregular Heartbeat Detection using a Convolution Neural Network
-Arrhythmia is anirregularity in the rate or rhythm of the heartbeat which, in some cases,may occur sporadically in a subjects daily life.
+Arrhythmia is an irregularity in the rate or rhythm of the heartbeat which, in some cases, may occur sporadically in a subjects daily life.
 Therefore, the automatic recognition of abnormal heartbeats from a large amount of ECG data is an important and essential task.
 In this project, a novel deep learning approach is proposed for ECG beat classification using a 2-Dimension convolution neural network **(Alexnet)**.
-Experiments are done an a well-known dataset called the MIT-BIH Arrhythmia.
+Experiments are done on a public dataset called the MIT-BIH Arrhythmia.

 ## Dependencies
 Before you can run the scripts, there are a few dependencies that need to be downloaded using pip.
 These include: